HOT & HUMID INTO THE WEEKEND WITH SOME STORMS

 SATURDAY: Hot and humid.
 Scattered storms early, and a few possible late.
 Otherwise, some sun.
 HIGH: 89 LOW 63

-SUNDAY: Sunny and still hot.
+SUNDAY: Mostly sunny and still hot.
 Not quite as humid.
-HIGH: 88 LOW: 63
+HIGH: 88 LOW: 64

 MONDAY: Partly cloudy.
 Hot and more humid.
 Chance of thunder at NIGHT.
 HIGH: 87 LOW: 66